fraserelliott/CodeBreakerBreaker/README.md

 Download the latest version:
 https://github.com/fraserelliott/CodeBreakerBreaker/releases/tag/v.1.0.0

-Feel free to contact me if you have any suggestions for or issues with the program.
+Feel free to contact me if you have any suggestions for or issues with the program.<br>
-Twitch - FraserNotFrasier
+Twitch - FraserNotFrasier<br>
-Discord - frasernotfrasier#2693
+Discord - frasernotfrasier#2693<br>
 Email - fraserelliott@hotmail.com